 - Not suitable for short-term travel under one year, as it may be more expensive compared to other cost-effective options for short-term travel.

-If you return to the U.S. at least once a year, IMG Global offers a flexible option.
-You can start with GeoBlue for the first 6 months, then switch to IMG Global for the remaining months.
-IMG Global allows you to sign up for coverage while abroad, unlike GeoBlue, which requires you to be in the U.S. for renewal.
+If you are traveling outside the U.S. for more than six months, you can start with GeoBlue for the first six months, then switch to IMG Global for the rest of your trip.
+IMG Global offers a flexible option and lets you sign up while abroad, unlike GeoBlue, which requires you to be in the U.S. for renewal.
 For example, if you begin traveling abroad on January 1st, you can use GeoBlue for coverage through June 30th.
 After that, you can transition to IMG Global starting July 1st without needing to return to the U.S., ensuring continuous coverage for the rest of your trip.

 Pros: